LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 ## Authentication

-{Describe the authentication method(s) used for the API, such as using an API key, OAuth, Bearer token, etc.}
+Describe the authentication method(s) used for the API, such as an API key, OAuth, or Bearer token.

 **Example 1:**
 The {Name of API} uses [API keys](#get-an-api-key) to authenticate requests.
 All API requests must be made over HTTPS.
 Calls made over plain HTTP and API requests without authentication will fail.